Mexico–Switzerland relations

-Mexico–Switzerland relations are the diplomatic relations between Mexico and Switzerland.
+The nations of Mexico and Switzerland established diplomatic relations in 1945, however, both nations had established official contact in 1827.
 Both nations are members of the Organisation for Economic Co-operation and Development and the United Nations.

 History

 Official contact between Mexico and Switzerland was established in 1827.
 That same year, Switzerland opened a diplomatic office in Mexico City.
 In 1832, both nations signed a treaty of Friendship and Commerce and Mexico opened a diplomatic office in Basel.
 In 1945, both nations officially established diplomatic relations and in 1946, Mexico opened a diplomatic office in Bern.
 In 1958, both nations elevated their diplomatic missions to embassies.

+In 1990, Mexican President Carlos Salinas de Gortari traveled to Geneva and Davos.